-It is easy and free for your Post-Secondary Institution to participate in the Moose Hide Campaign.
-There are many ways to get involved including:
+It's easy and free for your Post-Secondary Institution to participate in the Moose Hide Campaign.
+There are many ways to to show support:

 - Wear and share the Moose Hide pin.
-Order online here - they’re free! (including synthetic options) We are challenging each post-secondary institution to distribute and spread the awareness on your campus.
+We challenge each post-secondary institution to distribute these patches of hope and solidarity to raise awareness on campus.
+Order online here - they’re free! (including synthetic options)

-- Make your voice heard: Inspire members of your campus to take the online pledge to end violence (verbal, written or video submission based).
-Submit your online pledge here.
+- Take the pledge.
+Inspire people on campus to take the online pledge to end violence – this could be verbal, written or as a video submission.
+Submit online pledges here.